Home Loan Policy

 For Mortgage Loans, the maximum term is 30 years.
 For purposes of establishing the interest rate, loans that have terms of more than 15 years will utilize the 30-year rate, and for those with terms of 15 years or less, the loan will utilize the 15-year rate.
 (Such loans are limited to one over the period of ownership of the property.)

-Interest rates on all loans will be quarter of a percent less than the interest rate charged by Lexington financial institutions for residential mortgage loans.
+Interest rates on all loans will be set at 75% of the interest rate charged by Lexington financial institutions for residential mortgage loans.
 The Lexington financial institution rate used will be the lowest quoted on a date as close as practical to either the date of approval of the loan or the date of closing.
 Locking in on an interest rate is not an option.

 In certain circumstances, the IRS has deemed the differential between the rate that is utilized for the loans and the federal rate as determined may create compensation for the employee.
 In such circumstances, the University calculates the imputed interest cost and treats it as taxable compensation for the employee.